TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Introduction

-One of the most used data structure across all languages is a hash table, aka hash map.
-If you've worked with JavaScript Object Literal `{}`, `Set`, and `Map`, then you have used structures based on hash tables.
-But how do they work exactly?
-How can we save values using strings and symbols as keys and then retrieve those values using the same keys.
+One of the most used data structure across programming languages is a hash table, aka hash map.
+If you've worked with JavaScript Object Literal (`{}`), `Set`, or `Map`, then you have used structures based on hash tables.
+But how do they work internally?
+How can we save key value pairs and later retrieve them?

 In this project, you will learn how it all works, and you will implement your own hash map!
 To start we need to learn a few concepts, one of which is a hash code, what does it mean, and how to use it.
 Let us get started and hope you are exited to finally know what is happening with an object when you put keys and values in them.

 ### What is a hash code

 Let's start by learning what it means to hash a value.
-Hashing involves taking an input in and generating an output that represents the initial input.
+Hashing involves taking an input in and generating a corresponding output.
 A hash function should be a pure function.
 Hashing the same input should always return the same hash code, and there should be no random generation component.
 For example, let's look at a hashing function that takes a name and gives us the first letter of that name:

 ```javascript
 function hash(name) {